 The lack of natural understanding led to the use of religious rituals and the crafting of special conduits that allowed them to control what had started out as spontaneous outbursts.
 Over time that knowledge had turned the channelling of energy into an art form based as much on science as it was on magic.
 But by that time some races had fully embraced science and were unwilling or unable to accept the relatively chaotic nature of the Power.
 Some planets sought to completely erase the existence of magic from their records and heavily policed the teachings and knowledge of their citizens to ensure that science was the dominant belief.

 The citizens of some planets chose to leave their homes to find new worlds and freedom to believe as they wished.
 The planet Krypton saw many such expeditions, although in the future many would return with new techniques, creating a unique society where telepathy and other psychic forces took prevalence over magic.
-Unfortunately eons of mining the crystalline structure of their planet caused it to destabilise and later its ultimate destruction.
+Unfortunately eons of mining the crystalline structure of their planet caused it to destabilise and later triggered its ultimate destruction.

 The ships that departed spread through the universe, taking generations to reach new worlds.
 Their supplies exhausted on arrival the colonists were forced to abandon their technology and live simpler lives.
 Over time some even forgot that technology had once existed as their society reverted to an earlier more open state.
 But not all suffered such a fate.

 One Kryptonian expedition reached the primitive planet Daos where the natives aided them in acclimatising to the the harsh conditions.
 Successful interbreeding between the natives and the colonists, who had discovered that on Daos the population had mastered the basic arts of energy manipulation, led to a new society.
 Over time the a peaceful structured society was formed, divided between the ruling scientists and government, the military forces and the civilians they protected.
-Their population soon spread outwards, terraforming other worlds as part of a new civilisation.
+Their population soon spread outwards, colonising other worlds as part of a new civilisation.

 Meanwhile far from Daos, the world of Tython became the centre of those that sought to understand and wield the energy they had dubbed the Power.
 Unlike those that resided in the higher planes, not all mortals had the ability to wield the Power freely, and those that could do so found that they could not all use it in the same way.
 Such discoveries led to new theories and methods of using the power.
 Some teachers only took in students capable of learning selected techniques.
 The most common use of the Power to enhance the body of the individual was considered less important than the ability to enhance mental abilities or project energy.
 On Tython the strengths and weakness of the many ways to use the Power were categorised and a balance achieved.

 As always those who did not understand how things worked did not comprehend the damage their intervention caused.
 The Power, which had always been a single unified force, was suddenly divided into categories of light and darkness.
 By doing so they created forbidden knowledge that if taught freely would have been moderated by the lighter teachings.
-However, as forbidden knowledge it was sought by those without the skills to avoid the temptation to use it for evil, especially those teaching that dealt with the mind and spirit.
+However, as forbidden knowledge it was sought by those without the skills to avoid the temptation to use it for evil, especially those teachings that dealt with the mind and spirit.
 The Tython race, recognised for their unity despite the varying moral stances, was suddenly divided into factions.
 The planet was thrown into civil war and over the next few decades the Tython race was almost completely wiped out.